instantaxis/canvas_payload_next/.architect_rules/taskmaster.md

 ## Tag Management

-This new suite of commands allows you to manage different task contexts (tags).

 ### 26. List Tags (`tags`)
 *   **MCP Tool:** `list_tags`
 *   **CLI Command:** `task-master tags [options]`
 *   **Description:** `List all available tags with task counts, completion status, and other metadata.`